Box, Inc.: Features

 Box.com is a cloud-based content management system with collaboration, security, analytics and other features related to files and information.
 There is a core Box service, then add-ons for different industries and situations.
 Box is used to manage, share, and collaborate on digital files.
 As of 2017, there are about 41 million users, constituting 6.5% of the market for software that helps manage, share, and collaborate on digital files.

 Box stores files in an online folder system that can be accessed from any device with an internet connection.
-Often, a copy of the files are also stored on the user's devices, then synchronized with the online version.
+Often, a copy of the files is also stored on the user's devices, then synchronized with the online version.
 Users can invite "collaborators" that can upload or modify files or the user can share specific files or folders.
 Users can also create certain files directly in Box.com and add comments or notes that are visible from the folder system.

 Box began as a simple service for storing, sharing, and syncing files among different users and devices, but developed over time into an enterprise product with features for security and compliance.
-Files on Box are encrypted using TLS encryption.
 Each user has access to their own documents, as well as to corporate files that the IT department manages.
 IT staff can also set other access and security policies, get audit information like who accessed what files, and receive alerts for suspicious downloads.
 Box's open APIs allow it to integrate with common business applications.
 For example, one integration allows users to save files to their Box.com folders directly from Microsoft applications.
 The company also provides consulting, support, and other services.

 Box held its first annual conference, BoxWorks, in January 2010, initially under the name Altitude.
 The first conference drew about 300 attendees, but grew to about 3,000 by 2013.